Skiing Safety Rules

 • Care for and respect the mountain.

-Remember that you are above 3,000 MASL, so staying hydrated is crucial.
+Remember that you are at an elevation above 9,500 feet, so staying hydrated is crucial.

 Card or Pass Blocking Causes